Starobesheve: 21st century

 In 2014, during the war in Donbas, Starobesheve changed hands several times.
 Finally, it became controlled by the self-proclaimed Donetsk People's Republic.
 In 2020, Ukrainian authorities, who do not control the settlement, abolished Starobesheve Raion and merged its territory into Kalmiuske Raion.

 Economy

 Transportation

-Starobesheve is connected by road with Donetsk, with Novoazovsk and Mariupol via Boikivske, with Dokuchaievsk via Styla, with Amvrosiivka via Kuteinikove, with Novyi Svit, and with Mospyne.
+Starobesheve is connected by road with Donetsk, with Novoazovsk and Mariupol via Boikivske, with Dokuchaievsk via Styla, with Amvrosiivka via Popova Balka, with Novyi Svit, and with Mospyne.

 Culture and recreation

 Pasha Angelina, one of the first female tractor operators, was born and lived in Starobesheve and worked in the local kolkhoz.
 A memorial museum was open in the settlement.